chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Finally, we have mp-units, which takes full advantage of bleeding edge post-C++20 features to see just how far we can take our interfaces.
 Besides being a top-notch units library you can use _today_, it also serves as a vehicle for designing a possible future standard units library.
-And just this year, the library underwent a _major_ overhaul with its V2 interfaces.
-It's a stunning leap forward in composability, simplicity, and power: very exciting!
+And just this year, the library underwent a _major_ overhaul with its V2 interfaces, giving it a stunning leap forward in composability, simplicity, and power: very exciting!

 Again: there are _many_ other options out there, but these leading libraries give a good flavor for the comparison.
 Now let's see our decision framework in action.